mvolkmann/blog/src/flutter.md

 "https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html",
 "InheritedWidget" %} which is
 a relatively complicated way to share mutable state.
-`InheriteWidget` is explained well in this {% aTargetBlank "https://www.youtube.com/watch?v=utrvu-eow6U", "YouTube video" %}.
+For a short introduction, see this {% aTargetBlank "https://www.youtube.com/watch?v=utrvu-eow6U", "YouTube video" %}.

 The steps to use the provider package are: